T Rowe Price Robo Advisor For Retirement Accounts

 This robo-advisor is best for wealthy investors who have at least $50,000 ready to invest immediately.
 Their fees also lean on the higher side for a robo-advisor.
 Still, these higher fees can be explained by the company’s historical performance.
 Their balance of human advisor research and robo-advisor algorithms have designed model portfolios that perform well over time.

 That being said, it’s important to remember that ActivePlus Portfolios is still, above all, a robo-advisor.
 Clients can expect some human interaction, but not much.
-This makes this robo-advisor iffy for individuals who are hoping for more human connection.
+This makes this robo-advisor iffy for individuals who are hoping for more human connection and access to financial advisors.

 The use of a set model portfolio also makes ActivePlus Portfolios incompatible for clients who are hoping to fully customize their investments.
 There is little wiggle room for clients to pick and choose their own mutual funds.